trackpadpro/tppsss/.github/README.md

 ## Building & Running

-Only tested on Windows 10
+Only manually tested on Windows 10

 ### Prerequisites